 A contra account is an account whose balance is the opposite of a corresponding account.
 In finance, a contra account reduces the value of related or corresponding account.
 It offsets the balance of the related account, which means when the corresponding account is positive, a contra account will be negative.

-A Little More on What is a Contra Account
+How is a Contra Account Used?

 A contra account is used for account classification and is also reported in a company's financial statement alongside its corresponding or related account.
 When reporting a contra account in a company's financial statement, it is reported immediately below the account it relates to or corresponds.
 Contra accounts have different names depending on the account they correspond.
 For instance, a contra account that relates to an accounts receivable is called a contra asset account.

 The Allowance for Uncollectible Accounts is another name given to a contra account associated with accounts receivable.
 This account reduces the amount of accounts receivable reported in a company's financial statement, this is because it represents the estimated amount that will be uncollected.
 The amounts in the accounts are recorded in dollars.
 If the amount in the contra account increases, it becomes a bad debt expense when recording the income statement.
 Here is an example; If company A has $25,000 in its accounts receivable and estimates that 10% would be uncollected. $2,500 is recorded in its contra account (Allowance for Uncollectible Accounts).
 When reporting these corresponding accounts in the company's balance sheet, the net amount will be $22,500 while the $2,500 in the contra account would be reported in the income statement as bad debt expenses.